 The area at the north end of the festival site has been named the Portal to the Future, where we bring together important trends that contribute to community-building and local resilience.
-This year the theme is: The future is born of our imaginations.
+Last year the theme was: The future is born of our imaginations.
 Come and conjure up the world, community and even the you of your fondest dreams.

 There are also booths in the Portal with new technology, ideas for you to consider, and experts to learn from.

 Richard has spent the last 8 years working in the renewable energy field, installing and repairing solar farms, installing electric car charging stations and battery back up systems.
 He is an EV advocate and enjoys letting people drive his electric car.
-He’ll be on site during the festival to answer questions about his car and the trailer.
+He was on site during the festival to answer questions about his car and the trailer.

-The LaunchSpace will also have a tent in the Portal.
+The LaunchSpace also had a tent in the Portal.
 It is a non-profit, member-based community workshop in the Orange Innovation Center, providing tools, equipment, education, and support to people who want to make and repair things, but don’t have space, money, or time to build a shop of their own.
 It offers an environment to share creative energy, a classroom for personal learning for all ages, and workforce training for re-entry into the job market.
-Makers of all ages, including two of the Fest Organizers (Lydia Grey and Laura Pepper) will display their work (not for sale) in the Portal.
+Makers of all ages, including two of the Fest Organizers (Lydia Grey and Laura Pepper) displayed their work (not for sale) in the Portal.

 Transportation is responsible for much of the past, present, and future greenhouse gas emissions.
 Are there alternatives?
 Sure there are!
 E-Bikes and hybrids and fully electric cars, such as this Chevy Volt, are here to stay as battery technology keeps advancing by leaps and bounds.
 Come check out some examples and learn how this car can be used as a generator.